 - 1. Students enrolled in five hours or less need to complete a schedule change form in the Registrar's Office.
 Students enrolled in six hours or more must follow steps 2-6 below. - 2.
-Make an appointment with the Assistant Dean of Academic Affairs (Stanton Administration Building) for an exit interview. - 3.
+Contact Academic Services (Jones Hall) for an exit interview. - 3.
 At the time of the exit interview, you will be given a preliminary withdrawal form.
 You must then take this form to the Financial Aid Office, Business Office, Student Affairs Office and Registrar's Office. - 4.
 The last date to withdraw from the regular fall and spring semesters is the Friday of the week preceding final exams.
 For more information, consult with the Registrar's Office.